benelan/choroator/README.md

 # Choropleth Map Creator

-The United States Choropleth Map Creator was made by Ben Elan for a final project in Spring 2018.
+The United States Choropleth Map Creator was made by Ben Elan for a final undergraduate project in Spring 2018.
 The project takes a user's CSV file as an input and creates an interactive Leaflet map to be displayed in a web browser.

 ## Prerequisites

 To run the script you must have [Python 3](https://www.python.org/downloads/) installed.
-You also need a few Python modules which can be installed from the terminal (once Python is already installed) by typing
+You also need a few Python packages which can be installed from the terminal (once Python is already installed) by typing:

 ```
 python3 -m pip install pysal==1.14.4